 New construction landscapes are rarely ever design conscious, particularly in the suburbs.
-When we downsized from our dream home in 2007, our intention was only to stay for a couple of years.
+When we downsized from our dream home, our intention was only to stay for a couple of years.
 Best-laid plans right?
-We all know what happened to real estate in 2007 and 2008, so I had to make a landscape plan for staying in our home as opposed to a landscape plan for leaving.
+Due to changes in the real estate market, our landscape plan became one based on staying in our home as opposed to a plan for leaving.
 Here is the transformation that took place over a few years, where it has since been revamped into my vision of a place I’m happy to be for a while.
 My ultimate plan was to create a private courtyard oasis loaded with color and personality.

 A contemporary water feature, retrofitted to work so that it overflows down into large river rocks rather than as a self-enclosed feature, is great addition for helping with summer noise and attracting birds.